daxter75/ubuntu-gnome-install-web-dev/README.md

     sudo apt-get install mysql-workbench

 # Editors
-You can install free IDE like a NetBeans or Eclipse, buy a PhpStorm, or something else...
+You can install free IDE like NetBeans or Eclipse, purchase a PhpStorm, or something of your preference.

 # Advice
 Be patient! :)